AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-output-generation.md

 ![](assets/properties-page-custom-metadata.PNG)

 Next, you need to make the custom metadata available in the DITA map console.
-Perform the following steps to make the custom metadata available on the DITA map dash board:
+The following tabs provide instructions to make the custom metadata available on the DITA map dash board based on your Experience Manager Guides setup: Cloud Service or On-Premise.

+>[!BEGINTABS]

+>[!TAB Cloud Service]

 1. Use the package manager to access the metadataList file available at the following location in your Cloud Manager's Git repository: